bifurcationkit/BifurcationKitDocs.jl/docs/src/tutorials/ode/tutorialPP2.md

 ```

-## Branch of periodic orbits with finite differences
+## Branch of periodic orbits with collocation method

 As you can see on the diagram, there is a Hopf bifurcation indicated by a red dot.
 Let us compute the periodic orbit branching from the Hopf point.